 - Educational excellence – The UK has seven out of the top 50 universities in the world and a network of admired art schools.
 The UK is also ranked second globally for industry-university collaboration.

-- Innovation nation – The UK is an innovation-driven economy where over 60% of its productivity growth came from innovation in recent years.
+- Innovation nation – The UK is an innovation-driven economy where over 60% of its productivity growth has come from innovation in the recent years.
 From fashion to film, architecture to advertising, UK creatives have a well-earned reputation for challenging conventions and embracing the new with professionalism and flair.